ashihsprajapat/Calculator-REACT/README.md

 # React + Vite
+# Calculator build using REACT
+this app/project for practice react this is mini project for mastry on REACT and learing front end web development.
 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: